exasol/public-knowledgebase/Database-Features/single-sign-on-with-kerberos.md

  ## How to install SSO with Kerberos?

-  ## *Step 1:*Create Exasol user with Kerberos authentication
+  ## Step 1: Create Exasol user with Kerberos authentication

  ### Create user

- CREATEUSER<identifier> IDENTIFIED BYKERBEROS PRINCIPAL <string-literal>
+ CREATE USER <identifier> IDENTIFIED BY KERBEROS PRINCIPAL <string-literal>

  The Kerberos principal is usually formed like this:<user>@<realm>

  ### Alter User

- ALTERUSER<identifier> IDENTIFIED BYKERBEROS PRINCIPAL <string-literal>
+ ALTER USER <identifier> IDENTIFIED BY KERBEROS PRINCIPAL <string-literal>

  ### Rename User